 Like many major European cities, Paris is experiencing a housing crisis.
 Space in the city is hard to come by, and more and more people continue to stream in each year.
 Not only does this make finding a place extremely difficult, but it also means that rent tends to be very high too.
 To add to this further, the majority of Parisian landlords will ask you to provide a French guarantor to co-sign your lease agreement.
 Unless you’re very lucky and already know a Parisian, this won’t be possible as soon as you move there.

 With all of these complications, you almost definitely won’t be able to find a rental before you move to the city.
-That’s why we’d recommend finding furnished, temporary rentals for when you arrive.
-This way, you’ll have time to settle into the city and make some French companions before you find your dream apartment.
+That’s why we’d recommend finding furnished, temporary rentals in Paris for when you arrive.
+This way, you’ll have time to settle into the city and make some French companions before you find your dream Paris apartment.

 4. Cost of living in Paris